ansys/pystk/doc/source/api/ansys/stk/core/vgt/IVectorGeometryToolVectorReflection.rst

 IVectorGeometryToolVectorReflection
 ===================================

-.. py:class:: IVectorGeometryToolVectorReflection
+.. py:class:: ansys.stk.core.vgt.IVectorGeometryToolVectorReflection

    object

    A vector (incident vector) reflected using a plane whose normal is the normal vector, scaled by a factor.
 The selected vector or its opposite can be reflected on just one or on both sides of the plane.

-.. py:currentmodule:: ansys.stk.core.vgt
+.. py:currentmodule:: IVectorGeometryToolVectorReflection

 Overview
 --------